 - Identify your partner’s use and level of force so that you can assess the risk of physical danger to you and others before it occurs.

 - If possible, have a phone accessible at all times and know what numbers to call for help.
 Know where the nearest public phone is located.
 Know the phone number to your local battered women’s shelter.
 If your safety is at risk, call the Chicago Police Department (911).

-- Let trusted friends and neighbors know of your situation and develop a plan and visual signal for when you need help.
+- Let trusted friends and neighbors know of your situation and develop a safety plan and visual signal for when you need help.

 Adapted from the National Domestic Violence Hotline: thehotline.org

 Stalking is a crime.
 A stalker can be someone you know well or not at all.
 Most stalkers have dated or been involved with the people they stalk.
-The following are not necessarily Policy violations; whether there is a Policy violation depends on the specific circumstances.
+The following are not necessarily policy violations; whether there is a policy violation depends on the specific circumstances.
 However, these are some warning signs that you may be experiencing stalking.
 Stalkers may: